Lori A. Lahnemann, Ed. M.

 Sara Nye has been living and working in Philadelphia since 2007.
 As a contemporary dance performer she has collaborated with RealLivePeople, Scott McPheeters, Kathryn TeBordo/Workshop for Potential Movement, Cie.
 Willi Dorner, Danse4Nia Repertory Ensemble, Jenn Rose/Loose Screws Contemporary Tap Co., and Daniele Strawmyre/readySetGO.
 In 2010, she had the opportunity to work for Willi Dorner for a second time, participating in the Lower Manhattan staging of bodies in urban spaces.
 She has also worked with theater artists Martina Plag and Anisa George.

 She began training in ballet at age six and continued studying modern and contemporary dance, improv, choreography, and theater at Dickinson College.
 Sara graduated magna cum laude from Dickinson with a B.A. in English and a minor in Creative Writing.
 She has worked as a teaching artist for the Kimmel Center, the Walnut Street Theatre, Theatre Horizon, and The Philadelphia Dance Academy.
 Sara is the Managing Director for contemporary dance company RealLivePeople and the Communications and Development Manager for Enchantment Theatre Company.
+She was The Philadelphia Dance Academy’s first Program Manager, serving for six years in that role.

 Meredith Rainey began dancing at 15 in his hometown of Fort Lauderdale.
 In 1985 he joined the Milwaukee Ballet, and in 1987 he was asked to join the newly formed Pennsylvania-Milwaukee Ballet.
 When the joint venture ended, he remained with the Pennsylvania Ballet and was promoted to soloist in 1999 until his retirement in 2006.